-John C. Zacharis Award Ploughshares is pleased to present Heidy Steidlmayer with the twenty-second annual John C. Zacharis Award for her poetry collection Fowling Piece (Triquarterly Books, 2011).
-The $1,500 award, which is named after Emerson College’s former president, honors the best debut book by a Ploughshares writer, alternating annually between poetry and fiction.
+Ploughshares is pleased to present Danez Smith with the twenty-sixth annual John C. Zacharis First Book Award for their book of poetry [insert] boy (2014, YesYes Books).
+The $1,500 award, which is named after a former president of Emerson College, honors the best debut book by a Ploughshares writer and alternates annually between poetry and fiction.

 This year’s judge was John Skoyles, Ploughshares’ poetry editor.
 In choosing the award-winning book, Skoyles said: “The powerful perceptions in Danez Smith’s [insert] boy are matched by its powerful language.
 When we enter this book, we enter a world; when we hear its voice, it is not that of one person, but a range of people.
 The content is both unified and singular, and the variety of forms, each shaped to perfectly contain its subject, is dazzling.”

 [insert] boy started off as Smith’s senior thesis at University of Wisconsin, and they kept working on it after graduation.
 “I knew I wanted to speak to different kinds of ‘boyness’ that I existed in, and was having trouble figuring out what the book was or needed to be until [insert] boy sorta came out of nowhere and stuck.”

 It was in a high-school theater class that Smith first began to write seriously.
 “I had written little things here and there beforehand, some little raps and poemish things,” Smith said.
 “But it wasn’t until my teacher, Jan Mandell, showed us some poems from Def Poetry and some other places that I even knew poets were still alive.”